aasthagoyal46/ImageClassification/README.md

 # ImageClassification
-Multi-class logistic regression on these using the cross entropy loss
+Multi-class logistic regression on CIFAR-10 dataset using the cross entropy loss